aurelienprovenchere/neat-starter-mywebsite/src/posts/😮-privacy-app-a-safe-place-for-your-notes-thoughts-and-lifes-work.md

 I love this app (on iOs, Android & web app).
 Super easy to use & the best privacy app for taking notes.

+\- Privacy by design
+- Paid plan if you wish to have more features

 ![](/static/img/standard-notes-ios.png)

 Check it out : <https://standardnotes.org/>